chichundri/Notes/InterviewQues.md

 22. How to achieve thread safety in java?
     - Stateless Implementation - Method should neither relies on external state nor maintain state at all.
 Declare all variables in method only.
     - Immutable class
     - Thread local fields - we can create thread-safe classes that don’t share state between threads by making their fields thread-local.
+    `private ThreadLocal threadLocal = new ThreadLocal();`
     - Synchronized collections - `Collections.synchronizedCollection(new ArrayList<>());`
     - Concurrent Collections - `Map<String,String> concurrentMap = new ConcurrentHashMap<>();`
     - Atomic objects - AtomicInteger, AtomicLong, AtomicBoolean, and AtomicReference